Days of Heaven: Soundtrack

 in his soundtrack composing career for his work on the film.
 Morricone recalled the process as being "demanding" and said of Malick: "He didn't know me very well, so he made suggestions, and in some cases, gave musical solutions.
 This kind of annoyed me because he'd say: 'This thing ... try it with three flutes.'
 Something impossible!
 So, to humor him, I would do it with three flutes and then he'd decide to use my version after all.
 His was impossible or I would have written it myself.
 And more nitpicking like that which means he was very attentive and careful about music."

 Morricone's score includes four recurring pieces: "Harvest", "Happiness", "The Honeymoon", and "The Return".
 "Harvest" is the film's main theme and opens with a melody that references "Aquarium", the seventh movement from Camille Saint-Saëns's Carnival of the Animals.
 The soundtrack was remastered and re-released in July 2011 on the Film Score Monthly label, in a two-disc edition and featuring excerpts of Manz's narration.

 The country music heard during the harvest party is the Cajun tune "Swamp Dance", played and sung by Doug Kershaw.
 Kershaw is seen playing the fiddle with a broken bow-string.
 Additional songs were contributed by guitarist Leo Kottke.
 Kottke was originally approached by Malick for the entire score, but declined.

-Reception
+Reception and legacy

 Box office

-Days of Heaven opened theatrically on September 13, 1978 at Cinema I on 3rd Avenue in New York City.
+Days of Heaven opened theatrically on September 13, 1978, at Cinema I on 3rd Avenue in New York City.
 It had screened the night before for sponsors and benefactors of the Film Society of Lincoln Center.
-It was shown at the Cannes Film Festival, in 1979, where Malick won the award for Best Director—making him the first American director to win the award since Jules Dassin in 1955 for Rififi (in a joint win shared with two other directors).
+It was shown at the Cannes Film Festival, in 1979, where Malick won the award for Best Director—making him the first American director to win the award since Jules Dassin in 1955 for Rififi (in a joint win shared with Sergei Vasilyev for Heroes of Shipka).
 The film was a commercial failure: its box office gross of $3,446,749 was only slightly more than it cost to make the film ($3 million), but Charles Bluhdorn who ran Paramount's parent company Gulf + Western, loved it so much he offered Malick $1 million for his next project, whatever it was.